If you prefer to always view the website in English, please click here.

 Natural gas is one of the supplies most sensitive to the crisis in the Middle East, having experienced peaks of 40% in a single day following the start of the conflict.
 Among the measures for gas, we find:

-Cap on the price of liquefied petroleum gas (LPG): a ceiling is established for the maximum sale price (before taxes) of products such as butane gas cylinders, to prevent price hikes.
+Cap on the price of liquefied petroleum gas (LPG): a ceiling for the maximum retail price of products such as butane cylinders.

-Flexibility in contracts: self-employed workers and customers with an annual consumption exceeding 50,000 kWh/year will be able to modify their flow rate, change their access tariffs, and temporarily suspend their contract at no cost until the end of 2026, adapting their expenditure to their actual activity during this period.
+Flexibility in contracts: self-employed workers and clients with an annual consumption greater than 50,000 kWh will be able to modify their flow, change their toll, and temporarily suspend the contract at no cost until the end of 2026.

 How much does the price of petrol and diesel drop?

-Furthermore, for the most exposed professional sectors (hauliers, farmers, livestock breeders, and fishers), direct aid has been approved to prevent a domino effect that would make the weekly shop even more expensive.
+In addition, for the most exposed professional sectors (haulers, farmers, livestock ranchers, and fishermen), direct aid was approved to avoid a domino effect that would make the shopping basket more expensive.

 Who can benefit from these measures?

-Self-employed workers and SMEs: In addition to tax benefits, they have the possibility of making their electricity and gas contracts more flexible to adapt them to their production level without penalties.
+Self-employed workers and SMEs: in addition to tax benefits, they can flexibilize their electricity and gas contracts until the end of 2026.

-Electro-intensive industry: An 80% reduction in access tariffs to the transmission and distribution networks to preserve the competitiveness of factories that consume large amounts of energy.
+Electro-intensive industry: 80% reduction in access tolls to transmission and distribution networks.

-Primary sector and transport: Direct aid for the use of professional fuels to guarantee supply.
+Primary sector and transport: direct aid for the use of professional fuel to guarantee supply.

 What happens to the electricity social bonus?